Health Indicator Report of Physical Activity: Recommended Aerobic Activity Among Adults

 Physical activity protects independently against cardiovascular disease.
 Physical activity has been shown to reduce the risk of some cancers, type 2 diabetes, stroke, and heart disease.
 Physical activity improves general physical and mental health.
 Regular physical activity helps to relieve pain from osteoarthritis.
 Regular physical activity is also known to improve effective disorders such as depression and anxiety, and increase quality of life and independent living among the elderly.
 Physical inactivity is a leading cause of premature death and also results in greater occurrence of illness.

-Recommended Amount of Aerobic Physical Activity by Utah Small Area, Adults Aged 18+, 2015
+Recommended Amount of Aerobic Physical Activity by Utah Small Area, Adults Aged 18+, 2015 and 2017

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health